-- Parents have the right to see the license displayed in a or center at any time while their child is present.
-Parents have the right to enter a family child care home - disciplined.
-Parents have the right to know how their child will be brominent place.

-provide help in choosing quality care.
+- prominent place.
+Parents have the right to see the license displayed in a or center at any time while their child is present. - qızcıblined.
+Parents have the right to know how their child will be - provide help in choosing quality care.
 Check the telephone care.
 Local Child Care Resource and Referral agencies can requirements.
 Most parents would like more than minimum The laws and rules are developed to establish minimum